 The UN Boot Camp is limited to 25 students on a first-come, first-serve basis.
 Some schools may offer course credit.

 Program requirements include: preliminary readings to be completed prior to the beginning of the Boot Camp.
 Attendance at all sessions is mandatory.
 Students actively participate in dialogue and discussion with guest speakers and peers.

 - $2,500 per student/participant

-- Fees include housing in NYC and DC from Sunday, June 26, 2016 to Saturday, July 2, 2016, travel from NYC to DC, transportation between student housing (arranged by HDI) and venues, a UN tour, and briefing materials.
+- Fees include housing in NYC and DC from Sunday, June 3, 2018 to Saturday, June 9, 2018, one-way travel from NYC to DC, transportation between student housing (arranged by HDI) and venues, a UN tour, and briefing materials.

-- Airfare and other Transportation: Students are responsible for paying for their own transportation to NYC on June 26th, and from Washington, DC back to their homes on July 2nd.
+- Airfare and other Transportation: Students are responsible for paying for their own transportation to NYC on Sunday, June 3, 2018 and from Washington, DC back to their homes on Saturday, June 9, 2018.
 All participants will receive a detailed agenda after registration and participation is confirmed.
-Students must send their confirmed travel itineraries to HDI two (2) months prior to the Boot Camp’s start on April 25, 2016.
+Students must send their confirmed travel itineraries to HDI one (1) months prior to the Boot Camp’s start on May 3, 2018.